btford/mary-poppins/README.md

 ## Cache

 Robo-friend caches Github repo data to reduce the number of Github calls it needs to make.
 This cache is stored in `.cache` by default.
-Removing this dir...
+Robo-Friend is pretty good at knowing when it has a dirty cache, but you can remove this directory if you'd like to.

 ## License
 MIT